 Business Continuity Management

-PTT has formulated a safety and emergency response plan, broken down into 4 levels based on extremity of the event.
-Level 1 refers to an event that PTT can respond to on its own, and which will be managed by the Emergency Command Center (ECC) set up to resolve emergency events.
-In case of events where PTT requires help from external parties at the local, provincial, or national levels, the emergency event will be upgraded to Levels 2, 3 and 4, respectively, and the Emergency Management Center (EMC) or Crisis Management Center (CMC) will be set up to handle conditions as appropriate.
-A responsible person is identified and authorized to manage events at each level.
-This ensures effective resolution and efficient response to both public and private agencies and neighboring communities.
-PTT believes that by implementing such protective measures and developing mechanisms to help manage operations and ensure continuity in times of crisis, the organization will be able to continue building confidence among stakeholders and create a competitive advantage over the long-term.
+PTT has formulated a safety and emergency response plan that specifies measures for responding to incidents depending on their severity.
+Incidents are grouped into four levels depending on the level of impact.
+Level 1 incidents are those that PTT can manage and control internally.
+For these incidents, the Emergency Command Center is appointed to resolve the situation.
+Incidents that cannot be managed by PTT and require the assistance from external agencies are considered at higher levels, with incidents that require local, provincial, and national level assistance classified as Level 2, 3, and 4 incidents, respectively.
+For these incidents, PTT will activate the Emergency Management Center or the Crisis Management Center, appoint responsible personnel, and provide them with the authority to manage the situation as needed in each level.
+These measures enable effective resolution of the incident and efficient response to both public and private agencies and neighboring communities.
+PTT strongly believes that by implementing such protective measures and developing mechanisms to help manage operations and ensure continuity in times of crisis, the organization will be able to secure the confidence of stakeholders and create a competitive advantage over the long-term.

 To respond to crises and emergencies, PTT has appointed coordinators in each department to facilitate the exchange of critical information, such as emergency protocol for employees, emergency contacts and phone numbers, backup sites, and significant changes throughout the year.
 We have also set up the Emergency and Business Continuity Management Web Portal to communicate information on emergency/crisis management and business continuity management to employees.
 In addition, the Portal contains information on changes within and beyond PTT that employees can explore and study to increase their knowledge on the topic.